junxit/us-congress-bills-117/bill.md

   - **(2)** *Uses of funds* Funds awarded under this section may be used by a Technology Research Institute to—
     - **(A)** conduct fundamental research to advance innovation in a key technology;
     - **(B)** conduct research involving a key technology to solve challenges with social, economic, health, scientific, and national security implications;
-    - **(C)** further the development, adoption, and commercialization of innovations in key technology focus areas, including through partnership with other Federal agencies and Federal laboratories, industry, including startup companies, labor organizations, civil society organizations, and state and local, and Tribal governments.
+    - **(C)** further the development, adoption, and commercialization of innovations in key technology focus areas, including through partnership with other Federal agencies and Federal laboratories, industry, including startup companies, labor organizations, civil society organizations, and state and local, and Tribal governments;
     - **(D)** develop and manage multi-user research testbeds and instrumentation for key technologies;
     - **(E)** develop and manage an accessible repository, as appropriate, for research data and computational models relevant to the relevant key technology field, consistent with applicable privacy and intellectual property laws;
     - **(F)** convene national workshops for researchers and other stakeholders in that technology area;